STONE: Pioneering the One-to-N Universal Backdoor Threat in 3D Point Cloud: Methodology

 \subsubsection{Identification of Key Parameters}

-After selecting the spherical trigger as the base entity, the next critical step is to identify which parameters to vary for realizing the one-to-N attack.
-The chosen parameters must satisfy two key requirements: first, any variation must preserve the trigger's stealthiness to avoid detection; second, the parameters must significantly influence the backdoored model's behavior to ensure discriminative power across different target classes.
+After selecting the sphere as the base trigger design, the critical step is to identify which parameters to vary for the one-to-N attack.
+The chosen parameters must satisfy two requirements: first, any variation must preserve the trigger's stealthiness; second, the parameters must significantly influence the backdoored model's behavior to ensure discriminative power across target classes with low inter-target interference.

-In our approach, we deliberately exclude radius variation as a discriminative parameter, as size changes would significantly compromise imperceptibility and violate the first requirement.
-Instead, we focus exclusively on spatial position—specifically, the sphere's center coordinates—as our primary parameterization method.
-This allows us to maintain a fixed minimal radius across all trigger instances while leveraging spatial diversity to create distinct configurations.
+We deliberately exclude radius variation as a discriminative parameter, as size changes would compromise imperceptibility.
+Instead, we focus exclusively on spatial position—the sphere's center coordinates—as our primary parameterization.
+This maintains a fixed minimal radius for stealth while leveraging spatial diversity to create distinct trigger configurations.

-To rigorously validate that spatial position indeed governs backdoor efficacy—thus satisfying the second requirement—we employ two complementary approaches to establish this causal relationship: theoretical analysis through the Neural Tangent Kernel framework and empirical investigation through systematic experimentation.
+To rigorously validate that spatial position governs backdoor efficacy---thus satisfying the second requirement---we establish this causal relationship through two complementary approaches: theoretical analysis via the Neural Tangent Kernel framework and empirical investigation through systematic experimentation.

+\textbf{Theoretical Analysis.} Our theoretical foundation builds upon the Neural Tangent Kernel (NTK) framework, leading to the following lemmas: \begin{lemma}[Spatial Specificity of Spherical Triggers] For an insertion-based backdoor attack, let $\bm{X}'_{R_0}$ be a poisoned sample created by implanting a spherical trigger $S_n$ at spatial region $R_0$, and $\bm{X}'_{R_1}$ be created by implanting the same trigger $S_n$ at a spatially non-overlapping region $R_1$.
+Under the Neural Tangent Kernel framework, the predictive probability for target class $t_i$ satisfies: